 Rising to the challenge

 The value creation plan for the standalone company at entry had always included growth and increased efficiency.
 In the aftermath of Covid, TKE was faced with significant headwinds.
-Material prices spiked, supply chains were disrupted, lead times extended, and interest rates increased, impacting TKE directly as well as the macro environment more broadly (including the construction industry).
+Material prices spiked, supply chains were disrupted, lead times extended, the Russia Ukraine conflict erupted, the China construction market declined and interest rates increased, impacting TKE directly as well as the macro environment more broadly (including the construction industry).
 Specifically for TKE, building sites were closed, meaning fewer new elevators could be installed.

 Increased resilience and growth